Subsampling Suffices for Adaptive Data Analysis

 It's straightforward to see that the $(\geq)$ direction of \Cref{eq:direct-prod} also holds, but we will not need that direction in this paper. \begin{proof} First note that if, for any $i \in [k]$, $b_i < 0$, then both sides of \Cref{eq:direct-prod} are equal to $0$.
 We may therefore assume, without loss of generality that $b_i \geq 0$ for all $i \in [k]$.

 Consider an arbitrary analyst, $\mcA$, for distribution $\mcD$ and budget $b$.
-We will prove that the probability $\mcA$ wins is at most $\prod_{i \in [k]} \AG(\mcD_I, b_i)$ by induction on the number of iterations of the loop in \Cref{fig:analyst-game} that $\mcA$ executes.\footnote{Note that since $\inf_{\phi \in \Phi}(\cost(\phi)) > 0$, the number of loop executions is finite.} In the base case, $\mcA$ executes the loop zero times and directly chooses tests.
+We will prove that the probability $\mcA$ wins is at most $\prod_{i \in [k]} \AG(\mcD_i, b_i)$ by induction on the number of queries the analyst makes.\footnote{Note that since $\inf_{\phi \in \Phi}(\cost(\phi)) > 0$, the number of queries the analyst makes must be finite.
+Strictly speaking, we must also assume that the analysts stops making queries once one of the budgets is negative, which we can clearly assume without loss of generality.} In the base case, $\mcA$ makes zero queries and directly chooses tests.
 Then, $\mcA$'s probability of winning is upper bounded by